make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   to the surface of the plant to collect samples, run tests on those sample to look for signs of life, and then share their results with the community
+- Players get credit when they contribute to discoveries
 - It sounds like fun but for now we are just going to focus on two very small pieces
 - The two features that we want to implement will give us a simple